It’s a question that makes us dig deeper into who we are. “ Why is music important to human beings?” Maybe it’s just like breathing.

 There are also cases in which hearing, which is said to be compromised in 60% of most stroke patients, can be improved or even recovered with the use of music therapy.

-Music keeps us motivated, this can affect our desire to stay fit!
+It keeps us motivated, this can affect our desire to stay fit!

 Now this one comes from personal experience.
-In past and recent years, whenever I try to motivate myself to get physically fit, I always make more progress with music.
+In the past and recent years, whenever I try to motivate myself to get physically fit, I always make more progress with music.

 In fact, I don’t know many people who work out without music of some kind.
 Rhythms coordinate with our movements which make exercise more fun than a chore.
 This is another way music is so inspirational and yet medicinal as a mindset.